sole/Animated_GIF/README.md

 ## Available options

-These are set when creating an `Animated_GIF` instance:
+Pass an object with the desired values when creating an `Animated_GIF` instance:

-* `sampleInterval`: how many pixels to skip when creating the palette.
+- `sampleInterval`: how many pixels to skip when creating the palette.
 Default is 10.
 Less is better, but slower.
-* `numWorkers`: how many workers to use.
+- `numWorkers`: how many web workers to use.
 Default is 2.
-* `workerPath`: path to the `Animated_GIF.worker.js` file (or `Animated_GIF.worker.min.js`).
+- `workerPath`: path to the `Animated_GIF.worker.js` file (or `Animated_GIF.worker.min.js`).
 Default is `dist/Animated_GIF.worker.js`, change accordingly if you place the files somewhere else than `dist`.
+- `useQuantizer`: this is `true` by default, and provides the highest quality results, at the cost of slower processing and bigger files.
+When this is enabled, a neural network quantizer will be used to find the best palette for each frame.
+No dithering is available in this case, as the colours are chosen with the quantizer too.
+- `dithering`: selects how to best spread the error in colour mapping, to *conceal* the fact that we're using a palette and not true color.
+Note that using this option automatically disables the aforementioned quantizer.
+Best results if you pass in a palette, but if not we'll create one using the colours in the first frame.
+Possible options:
+    - `bayer`: creates a somewhat nice and retro x hatched pattern
+    - `closest`: actually no dithering, just picks the closest colour from the palette per each pixel
+- `palette`: An array of integers containing a palette.
+E.g. `[ 0xFF0000, 0x00FF00, 0x0000FF, 0x000000 ]` contains red, green, blue and black.
+The length of a palette must be a power of 2, and contain between 2 and 256 colours.

 ## Tests and examples